jasrotia15/DivyaToken-Eth-Avax-Module-3-/README.md

 # DivyaToken-Eth-Avax-Module-3
-## Description

-This repository contains the Solidity code for the DivyaToken smart contract.
 DivyaToken is a simple ERC-20 token smart contract written in Solidity.
-It provides basic functionality for managing a custom token called "DivyaToken".
+It provides basic functionality for managing a custom token called "DivyaToken" (DT).

+## Overview

+This smart contract implements the following features:

 ### Contract Details